colinmeinke/points/README.md

 const newShape = remove( shape );
 ```

-Takes an existing shape array as the only argument, and
+Takes an existing shape array, or an array of shape
+arrays, as the only argument, and removes any points that
-removes any points that do not affect the shape.
-Returns a
+do not affect the shape.

-new shape array.
+Returns a new shape array or an array of shape arrays,
+depending on input.

 ### reverse